MykytaCherniavskyi/wastecollection-reminder-bot/README.md

    bash set-webhook.sh
    ```

-Once deployed, the bot will be able to send waste collection reminders to users at scheduled times based on the data stored in DynamoDB and the EventBridge Scheduler triggers.
+Once deployed, the bot will be able to send waste collection reminders to users via the EventBridge Scheduler triggers.
+Also user could interact with bot via several exists commands.

 ## Notes